jasapple/jasapple.github.io/_posts/2024-08-19-kubernetes.md

 I have noticed that this setup requires that the underlying kubelet has the nfs-utils package installed in order for this to work properly.
 Trying to launch a pod on a kubelet without this package installed results in a launch error and a backoff status.
  TODO: add to Ansible to install nfs-utils for k8s nodes

+### minio

+I am using a dedicate NFS share for minio's object store, primarily for loki log storage.

 ## K9s